rhaiscript/book/src/rust/getters-setters.md

 A [custom type] can also expose properties by registering `get` and/or `set` functions.

-Properties can be accessed in a JavaScript-like syntax:
+Properties can be accessed in a Rust-like syntax:

 > _object_ `.` _property_
 >
 > _object_ `.` _property_ `=` _value_ `;`

+Property getter and setter functions are called behind the scene.
-Getters and setters each take a `&mut` reference to the first parameter.
+They each take a `&mut` reference to the first parameter.

-Getters and setters are disabled when the [`no_object`] feature is used.
+Getters and setters are disabled under the [`no_object`] feature.

 | `Engine` API          | Function signature(s)<br/>(`T: Clone` = custom type,<br/>`V: Clone` = data type) |        Can mutate `T`?         |
 | --------------------- | -------------------------------------------------------------------------------- | :----------------------------: |